jimeUWOshkosh/EconomicExchange/README.md

 Proof of concept of Business State Machine for Transactions

 I made multiple presenations on the progress of this project at the Madison Perl Mongers (MadMongers) in 2018.
-Please review the mdp presentation EE.mdp in
+Please review the mdp presentation EE.mdp

 A 'proof of concept' on Ovid's Declarative Perl Transaction syntax